OpenTermsArchive/api-legacy/README.md

 ## Get Started

+### Endpoints

+So far the API has two endpoints:
+- `/first_occurence/v1/{term}` returns the first occurence of a given term for each "service" / "document_type" pair
+- `/` and `/docs` is automatically generated documentation

 ### Running with Docker

 The easiest option if you have Docker installed as it will automatically download the data for you.